 Hepatitis E is a virus that affects the liver and can lead to liver failure or fatality in pregnant women.
 It is particularly widespread in parts of the world where sanitation is poor and is easily spread through contaminated food and water.

-- Refusing ice and salad items which may have been made or rinsed with contaminated water.
+- Refusing ice and salad items that may have been made or rinsed with contaminated water

 Zika virus is spread through mosquito bites and pregnant women are considered most at risk of serious complications from this disease, such as congenital disabilities of their unborn babies.
 You can protect yourself from mosquito bites by wearing cover-up clothing, using insect repellents, and using mosquito nets when sleeping.